majo44/storeon-until/README.md

 ```

 **Caution**

 Please notice, that we should always use `until` utility to create promise before the event dispatch
 as dispatched event can run synchronously.

 ### Api
-- `until` - is function which returns promise of requested event data.
+- `until` - is function which returns `UntilResult` (which is promise) of requested event data.
 Params:
   - `store` the store
   - `event` the event which we are waiting for
   - `condition` - (optional) - the function which gets state, and event data and have to return true
   if promise has to be resolved for that state or data
+- `UntilResult`
+  - `dispatchOver` - function which allows to dispatch event on the store in await place